Ever wonder how much Wrinkle Injectable products or Dermal Fillers You’re Actually Getting?

 Eventually, however, the skin and facial features will benefit more from surgery to regain a more youthful appearance than injections.

 So there WILL come a time when the best investment of your cosmetic expenditures is likely to be towards a surgical round-block or SMAS face lift, a neck lift, and/or a deep skin peel rather than cosmetic injection treatments on their own.
-If you’ve developed a trusting relationship with your long-term Injecting Clinician, you’ll be able to discuss whether or not injections are still your best option as a rejuvenation measure or whether it’s time to speak with a Plastic Surgeon such as Dr McManamny or Dr Barnett.
+If you’ve developed a trusting relationship with your long-term Injecting Clinician, you’ll be able to discuss whether or not injections are still your best option as a ejuvenation measure or whether it’s time to speak with a Plastic Surgeon such as Dr Sackelariou or Dr Barnett.

 If your Skin still has relatively good collagen strength: What are some common Anti-Wrinkle Therapies using Injectables?